Otter Trail can be hiked year round

 A quick word on the actual hiking!

-Like we mentioned, the hiking isn’t too strenuous and you’ll find that it’s divided fairly evenly across the five days.
-The shortest distance covered is 4.8k and this is the on the first day — so it’s a good introduction of what’s to come.
+As we mentioned, the hiking isn’t too strenuous and you’ll find that it’s divided fairly evenly across the five days.
+The shortest distance covered is 4.8k and this is on the first day — so it’s a good introduction of what’s to come.
 While you’re on your journey, keep your eyes peeled for dolphins, snakes, baboons, genets and the odd starfish, if you happen to bring your snorkels.

 The hike does involve some river crossings, notably Elandsbos and Lottering — both on the third day.
 On day 4, what many consider to be the hardest day of the trail, there is the Bloukrans River crossing — this takes some planning and it’s best to look at tide tables and cross at low tide.
-There is an “escape” route option if the tide is too high, but plan for crossing when the tide is low.
+There is an “escape” route option if the tide is too high but plan for crossing when the tide is low.

 Who should hike the Otter Trail?

 While overall fitness is widely encouraged, the only real recommendation for hiking is that hikers are over 12 and younger than 65.
 Don’t be discouraged though, there’s plenty to explore on the trail’s first section alone at Storms River Mouth.

 Food is not provided — this is something you and your companion will need to plan for during your five-day trek.

 Everything you can think of for a five-day hike!
 You must pack in your own cooking gear, gas stoves, pots, pans, blankets, pillows, sleeping bags, food, sunscreen — you name it.
 Water treatment equipment is highly recommended.

 Each stop has two huts that contain six beds with mattresses.
 There is a barbecue/grill, table, cold shower, and a single toilet.
 None of the huts have electricity.